Jisoo: Impact

 In March 2021, the KartRider Rush+ app's ranking increased to 11th place after the announcement of design cooperation with Jisoo.
 The collaboration she participated in also received a positive response from users.

 Philanthropy

-On January 3, 2023, her 28th birthday, Jisoo created her personal YouTube channel named 'Happy Jisoo 103%'.
-She expressed that the proceeds from her newly-established channel will be donated to charity.
+On January 3, 2023, her 28th birthday, Jisoo created a personal YouTube channel, "Happy Jisoo 103%"; she said she would donate its proceeds to a charity, which was revealed on March 12, 2024, to be Save the Children.
+In March 2025, she donated ₩150 million to the Korean Red Cross for wildfire recovery efforts.

 Endorsements and fashion

-Before her debut with Blackpink, Jisoo featured in advertisements for Samsonite, Smart Uniform, LG Electronics, and Nikon.
+Before her debut with Blackpink, Jisoo appeared in advertisements for Samsonite, Smart Uniform, LG Electronics, and Nikon.
 In September 2018, Jisoo and band-mate Rosé became endorsement models for Japanese cosmetics brand Kiss Me.
 In February 2021, Korean clothing brand It Michaa selected Jisoo as muse for their Spring 2021 collection.
 She was also appointed for 2021 summer campaign on It Michaa's line, For a Day Michaa.
 In August 2021, Jisoo was selected as the spokesperson for Korean short brand CELEBe.
 In March 2022, Jisoo became the brand ambassador for Nexon's game MapleStory, making her the second ambassador after Olympic archer Kim Je-deok.
+In December 2023, Dyson selected Jisoo as their official Brand Ambassador as a representative of the new Dyson hair care products.
+In January 2024, the American athletic apparel retailer Alo Yoga announced Jisoo as the new face for its Spring 2024 campaign.
+On March 6, 2024, Jisoo was selected as the new face of London fashion house Self-Portrait as part of its Spring 2024 collection, making her the first musician in the campaign.